 Samsung’s Recycling Direct program gives customers an online prepaid cell phone return option to be able to ship their old phone back to Samsung at no cost.
 They also designed the Galaxy S6 with a recylability rate of 99.9 percent.
 As of January 2016, Samsung has recycled nearly 585 million pounds of electronics.

-Sony’s Takeback Program allows customers to recycle old batteries and TVs at e-recycling drop off centers for free.
+Sony’s Takeback Program allows customers to drop off Sony products at designated collection centers free of charge.
 When the program started in 2007, Sony was the first to establish a recycling collaboration between a major electronics manufacturer and a national waste management company.
 Today, if a customer buys a new TV from a Sony store asks for in-home premium delivery, the company will take the old TV away at no charge.

 Sprint collected 6.3 million used mobile devices from its customers in 2014, half of which came from its Buyback Program, established in 2001.
 Through the program, which 4 out of 10 customers in Sprint retail stores use, customers can get up to a $300 account credit by mailing in their old phone or bringing it into a designated retail location.
 Sprint and its other wireless device recycling initiatives have recovered over 50 million devices to date.

 Staples’ Technology Trade-In program provides incentives to customers who bring in used electronics by offering Staples eCash card in exchange.
 Even if the item doesn’t have monetary value, Staples will still recycle it free of charge.